learning-zone/sql-basics/README.md

 ## MySQL Interview Questions

-#### Q. What are indexes in a Database.
+#### Q. What are indexes in a Database?
 What are the types of indexes?
 #### Q. What are the different tables present in MySQL?
 #### Q. What are the technical features of MySQL?
-#### Q. SELECT, LIKE, IN, Regular-Expression, Datatypes, Sub-Query,
+#### Q. Explain SELECT, LIKE, IN, Regular-Expression, Datatypes, Sub-Query in mySQL?
 #### Q. Explain JOIN Query in mySQL?
 #### Q. Explain Stored Procedure, View, Event, triggers in mySQL?
 #### Q. Explain Transaction in mySQL?